ReymoRed/LiveTargets/README.md

 * [Result](#result)

 ## General info
-you can Chive live programs for Bug Bounty from Ravro.ir
+you can recive live programs for Bug Bounty from Ravro.ir

 ## Technologies
 Project is created with: